+TABLE II

-TABLE II QUANTITATIVE RESULTS IN F-MEASURE ON KITTI DATASET FOR THE MAIN NETWORK VARIANTS EVALUATED.
+QUANTITATIVE RESULTS IN F-MEASURE ON KITTI DATASET.

 Data aug.
 BEV train ResNet-101 4-step up.
 F-measure

 \checkmark 94.08%

 94.59%

 \checkmark 95.76%

 \checkmark \checkmark 95.80%

-\checkmark \checkmark 95.88%
+~ \checkmark 95.88%

 \checkmark \checkmark 96.06%

-\checkmark \checkmark \checkmark 96.09%
+√ \checkmark \checkmark 96.09%

 \checkmark \checkmark \checkmark 96.13%

 \checkmark \checkmark \checkmark \checkmark 96.31%

-The best-performing method, namely the ResNet-101 with data augmentation and four-step interpolation, is further analyzed, trained with perspective and BEV images.
+The best-performing method, namely the ResNet-101 with data augmentation and four-step interpolation, is further analyzed, trained in perspective and in BEV.
 Small obstacles such as pedestrians, cyclists or cars are well differentiated from the road areas (Figure 4a), although two cyclists riding together are considered as a single obstacle (Figure 4b) since the space between them is not well segmented.
 This problem is also present when training in BEV and may be solved with higher resolution approaches.

-Both models sometimes leave FN gaps (Figure 5a and Figure 6a on top-right corner), as well as FP patches outside road limits (Figure 5b) that could be filtered with some post-processing methods.
-However, the model trained in BEV seems to be better delimiting road limits in the same image (Figure 6b) because in this representation they are straighter.
+Both models may leave FN gaps (Figure 5a and Figure 6a on top-right corner), as well as FP patches outside road limits (Figure 5b) that could be filtered with post-processing methods.
+However, the BEV-trained model seems to be better delimiting road limits in the same image (Figure 6b) because in this representation they are straighter.

-It can be seen that the BEV-trained model is better at detecting irregular road limits (Figures 6c and 6d) than the
+It can be seen that the BEV-trained model is better at detecting irregular road limits (Figures 6c and 6d) than the perspective-trained one (Figures 5c and 5d).
+The main problem